-I. Trash Collection:
+Trash Collection

-Trash collection sites must be screened from residential and community areas and placed at such a distance from the tenant dwelling units and amenities so as to eliminate objectionable sights and odors.
+Trash collection sites must be screened from residential and community areas and placed at a distance from the tenant dwelling units and amenities to eliminate objectionable sights and odors.
 The collection areas must be accessible to disabled persons while convenient to tenants and service vehicles.
-Dumpsters must be placed on concrete slabs with concrete approach aprons at least 10'-0" in depth.
+Dumpsters must be placed on concrete slabs with concrete approach aprons at least 10'-0" depth.

-J. Signage and Fixtures:
+Signage and Fixtures